 - Open the Storefront section and chose YES for Use Flat Catalog Category and Use Flat Catalog Product fields.

 10. Enable asynchronous e-mail sending for order confirmation emails

 If certain emails can be sent upon a cronjob task running, emails regarding orders are a different type of animal.

-You want your customers to instantly receive emails regarding their orders placed.
+You want your customers to instantly receive emails regarding their placed orders.
 If someone placed an order, they need to be informed now that it has been placed.

 You can enable this setting in the Admin panel at: Stores > Configuration > Sales > Sales Emails > General Settings.
 Just switch Asynchronous sending to Enable.

 11. Enable asynchronous indexing for re-indexing sales_order_grid table

 Enabling asynchronous indexing for the sales_order_grid table can improve performance on stores that receive a lot of orders.

 You can set this to Enabled in the admin panel at: Stores > Configuration > Advanced > Developer > General Settings